xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 The examples show you how to use LuaNode.

+* **alexa_esp32**: An awesome application that using Amazon Echo Dot (voice control service) to turn on/off the blue LED on DOIT ESP32 dev-board.
+Say "Alexa, turn on ESP" to Echo Dot to turn on the blue LED.
+		When she finish turning on the LED, she'll answer "OK".
+Say "Alexa, turn off ESP" to turn off the LED.
+Have fun!
 * **wifi_scan**: Scan all APs around ESP32 device.
 * **raw_flash_rw**: Read write ESP32 flash directly without file system.
 * **simple_http_server**: Create a simple http server on ESP32.
 To test this